kevin8818288-arch/Data-Management-and-Business-Strategy-Project---DVD-Rental-Company/README.md

 # Data Management & Business Strategy Project - DVD Rental Company
 ## Conversation with ChatGPT: https://chatgpt.com/g/g-p-678ff9c3e3f081919e3368d81418235a-job-searching/c/69c5a856-35dc-8327-b7c1-3ddfd7c5c956

-## Missions
-1._ draw the diagram to explain data architecture_
-2. code organization: data warehouse (semantic layer)
-3. code organization: data mart (separate into different tables to do data anlaysis)
-4. revise the READ.ME
-5. dashboard buildup
-6. dashboard on README: screenshot and explanation
-7. business impact framing: after analysis, what strategy should we try and what would be the impact? (also do scenario analysis to explain how 15% revenue uplift comes from)
-8. wrap up and public the github
 ---

 ## Project Overview